IT graduate jobs

 Posted

-When it comes to IT graduate jobs, a range of roles are available to match your qualifications and level of technical expertise - discover the role that's the best fit for your skillset and ambitions
+A range of IT graduate jobs are available to match your qualifications and level of technical expertise - discover the role that's the best fit for your skillset and ambitions

 Application analyst

-Also known as a problem analyst, technical adviser and systems analyst, you'll maintain IT services and have face-to-face contact with users requiring technical support.
+Also known as a problem analyst, technical adviser, or systems analyst, you'll maintain IT services and interact face-to-face with users who require technical support.

-You'll be expected to work on multiple projects at once, so the ability to switch between tasks and remain in control of difficult situations is vital.
+You'll be expected to work on multiple projects simultaneously, so the ability to switch between tasks and remain in control of difficult situations is vital.
 It's also important that you can explain complex information to non-technical users.

-Strong technical skills are essential along with the knowledge of, and certification in, the relevant computer language - for instance, CSS, #C, Microsoft SQL - and its applications.
+Strong technical skills are essential, along with knowledge of and certification in the relevant computer language and its applications - for instance, CSS, #C, and Microsoft SQL.

 Find out more about working as an application analyst.